 - Tools and appendages being rapidly twisted

 - Faulty installation that could put you at risk later

-Given the complexity (and potential danger) of the job, it’s in your best interest to work with a trusted garage door repair specialist rather than tackling it yourself.
+Given the job’s complexity (and potential danger), it’s best to work with a trusted garage door repair specialist rather than tackle it yourself.

 Garage Door Injury Statistics

 It’s one thing to say you shouldn’t handle your garage door spring replacement yourself.
 But it’s another entirely to see the numbers behind why you should leave this to a professional.

 As it turns out, garage door injuries are more common than most people think.